 Fermented foods - they are suddenly everywhere, and with good reason.
 If you are new to them, or want to know more, look no further!
 We are here to give you the lowdown, including our top picks of fermented foods and tips for getting more probiotic food into your diet.

 Fermentation is a centuries-old process of food preservation – a way of prolonging the expiry date of dairy products and vegetables before refrigeration was an option.
 Lots of the foods we consume today are fermented, meaning that they have been acted on by microbes, such as certain bacteria or yeasts.
 Bread, cheese, coffee and chocolate are some examples – however, not all of these contain the live cultures that are going to diversify your gut microbiota.

-For living microbes we have to look to the likes of kefir, kombucha, kimchi and sauerkraut, to name a few.
+For probiotics in food we have to look to the likes of kefir, kombucha, kimchi and sauerkraut, to name a few.
 These traditional recipes involve the action of beneficial microbes to ferment the food substrate (or ingredient).
 In some instances the microbes will already be present in the ingredients used, such as the bacteria that live on the surface of cabbage leaveswhich is used to make sauerkraut.
 In other recipes, such as kefir, the microbes need to be added, in the form of a 'starter culture'.
 The fermentation process starts to break down the food resulting in a nutrient rich end-product that’s easier to digest.